yamato1007/SetupMachine/README.md

-# Setup my client machine
+# Setup my own client machine or user
-This tool setup my local machine.
+This tool setup my own local machine or user.
-This is only for me, not the general public.
+This is only for me, not for the general public.

 # How to use
 1. copy and edit a variable file